 All staff are undergraduate or graduate students who know the University and city well, and can help students acclimate to life on campus.
 They eat and live alongside the students and if a student experiences any sort of problem, be it social or academic, the student can go to his or her RA, the RD, or the ARD for advice and assistance.

 Furnishings provided in the dorm rooms: extra-long twin bed (36" x 80"), desk and chair, dresser, book shelves, lighting, carpeting, window treatments, and a single-line telephone.
 Coin-operated laundry facilities are available, but you will need to provide your own detergent, iron, and clothes hangers.
 A summer-weight blanket, sheets, and towels are provided, along with a weekly linen exchange.

 Chicago weather can vary widely, even during the summer.
-You should be prepared for the possibility of high heat (90-95 degrees Fahrenheit) and humidity.
+You should be prepared for the possibility of high heat (90-95 degrees Fahrenheit) and high humidity.
 Light clothing, some things to wear as a warmer layer in case of cooler weather, and an umbrella or rain jacket will stand you in good stead.
 If you are living on campus, you will have linen service available; however, if you think you will want to have more than one pillow, more than a summer-weight blanket, or sheets and towels of a certain type or quality, you will want to pack accordingly.
 Linens brought by students cannot be laundered through the linen service, they must be done by the students.
 Computing facilities are available, but you may bring your own computer if you wish.

-Dining is included in the cost of housing for three meals a day, seven days a week.
 Commuter students can pay cash to dine on campus, no meal plans are available.

 All students must check out of the dorm by 9 am on the Saturday after their last class.
 Late departures are not allowed for any student.
-You may also be assessed charges for damages or cleaning costs after check-out if you do not leave your room in the state in which you found it at move-in.
+You may also be assessed charges for damages or cleaning costs after check-out if you do not leave your room in the state in which you found it upon move-in.